reishima/autoSignalTrader/README.md

 Do remember to set ur telegram API (https://my.telegram.org/auth) and XAUUSD symbol based on broker.

 Default lot size is 0.1 - only 1 layer will be set

+**THIS PROGRAM IS IN BETA AND NOT REPONSIBLE FOR ANY LOSSES INCURRED